-Alcohol is readily available.
-It’s within reach for most people when they desire it.
-This ease of access makes it very difficult to see the risks associated with it.
-Yet alcohol, like any other drug, is only acceptable when it doesn’t cause physical harm to your body or brain.
-An alcohol overdose can create this risk.
+Alcohol is within reach for most people when they desire it.
+This ease of access makes it very difficult to see the associated risk, but like any other drug, alcohol is only acceptable when it doesn’t cause harm to your body or brain.

-Alcohol overdose, or alcohol poisoning, is a high-risk situation.
-If you believe your loved one is suffering from this, seek immediate help.
+Alcohol overdose, or alcohol poisoning, is a high-risk situation for your physical and cognitive well-being.
+If you believe your loved one is suffering from this, you should seek immediate help.

 - A loss of impulse control